-Outdoors eating requires a little bit of planning and you can make it super easy or super elaborated based on your taste, occasion or mood.
+I personally love summer and like to go out in nature as often as possible to enjoy the sun.
+I also love eating outside.
+Outdoors eating requires a little bit of planning, and you can make it super easy or super elaborate based on your taste, occasion, or mood.

-- Picnic basket- There are a multitude of picnic baskets to choose from, based on your needs, number of people or how fancy you want to be.
+- Picnic basket- There are many picnic baskets to choose from, based on your needs, the number of people, or how fancy you want to be.

 - Cooler- for your drinks.

-- Plates, glasses, napkins, cutlery that can be reusable or disposable(if you have a small group, for example, use reusable ones, if you have a big group, use disposable)
+- Plates, glasses, napkins, and cutlery that can be reusable or disposable(if you have a small group, for example, use reusable ones, if you have a big group, use disposable ones)

 - Bottle opener(for wine and beer)

 - Jackets and blankets in case you get chilly